awsdocs/amazon-glacier-developer-guide/doc_source/api-upload-part.md

 ## Responses<a name="api-job-get-responses"></a>

-Upon a successful part upload, Amazon Glacier returns a `204 No Content` response\.
+Upon a successful part upload, Glacier returns a `204 No Content` response\.

 ### Syntax<a name="api-job-get-response-syntax"></a>